Search official government public records, criminal records, court records, and background check resources for Vassar, Kansas.

 The Osage County Clerk's office administers all elections affecting Vassar voters.
 Located at 717 Topeka Avenue, Lyndon, Kansas 66451, the office can be reached at (785) 828-4812.
 The County Clerk's website is accessible through osagecountyks.gov.
 This office handles everything from voter registration and maintaining voter rolls to coordinating polling locations, providing absentee ballots, conducting early voting, and certifying election results for federal, state, county, and local races.

 To register to vote in Vassar, Kansas, residents can register online through the Kansas Secretary of State's website, by mail, or in person at the Osage County elections office.
 Kansas requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Kansas Secretary of State's voter lookup tool.
-For local municipal elections in Vassar, contact the Osage County Clerk's office for schedules and ballot information.
+For local county and state elections (Vassar is an unincorporated community in Osage County and does not hold municipal elections), contact the Osage County Clerk's office for schedules and ballot information.

 Property records for Vassar, Kansas are maintained by the Osage County Appraiser's Office and the Osage County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Osage County, including parcels in Vassar.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Osage County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Kansas counties provide online property record searches through their county websites.
-For in-person requests, visit the Osage County offices at the county courthouse.
 The Osage County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Vassar, Kansas residents are available through both county and state offices.
 The Kansas Department of Health and Environment, Office of Vital Statistics, located in Topeka, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Kansas.
 Orders can be placed online, by mail, or in person.
 Locally, the Osage County Clerk's office issues marriage licenses and maintains marriage records for Osage County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.